surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 Facebook catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.

-After activating the WPSSO Facebook Catalog Feed add-on, see the SSO &gt; Facebook Catalog settings page for your feed URLs.
+After activating the WPSSO Facebook Catalog Feed XML add-on, see the SSO &gt; Facebook Catalog settings page for your feed URLs.

 <!-- /about -->

 <h3>No Plugin Settings to Configure</h3>

-The WPSSO Facebook Catalog Feed add-on automatically retrieves all available product information in the language (aka locale) requested.
+The WPSSO Facebook Catalog Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.

 <h3>Facebook Catalog Feed XML Attributes</h3>